-This condition usually appears especially to those who work in clinics and have occupations that require the use of their arms in elevation (such as hairdressers / barbers, switchboard operators, etc.)
+This condition usually appears especially in those who work in clinics and have occupations that require the use of their arms in elevation (such as hairdressers/barbers, switchboard operators, etc.)

-Although thoracic outlet syndrome ( TOS ) has always been considered a somewhat “rare” condition that causes shoulder / arm / chest pain, there is some evidence that it has become more common in recent decades.
+Although thoracic outlet syndrome ( TOS ) has always been considered a somewhat “rare” condition that causes shoulder/arm/chest pain, some evidence has become more common in recent decades.

-Sitting all day is problematic on its own, but most people also have poor posture, which contributes to stiffness as well as certain chronic diseases.
+Sitting all day is problematic on its own, but most people also have poor posture, which contributes to stiffness and certain chronic diseases.

-On the other hand, TOS can also affect athletes and certain types of manual workers who use their arms and hands repetitively, such as weightlifters, cyclists, throwers, construction workers, etc.
+On the other hand, TOS can also affect athletes and certain manual workers who use their arms and hands repetitively, such as weightlifters, cyclists, throwers, construction workers, etc.

 These groups of people are at increased risk for symptoms of thoracic outlet syndrome, which include tingling in the hands, weakness in the arms, pressure on the neck, and pain in the collarbone or shoulder.